 Controls and cells

-In iOS 6, you can use the
+For multicolumn layouts, iOS apps can use the

 For more information about creating and using table views, see Table View Programming Guide for iOS.